How will I receive information about camp?

-No, you cannot register online.
-You can pay online, but we do not have online registration.
-Even if you make payment online, you must still mail in a paper registration form to our P.O.
+You can PAY ONLINE for your camp weeks.
+Please note camper details in the “Notes or Messages to CREA” section.
+Once you make a payment online, you must still mail in a paper registration form to our P.O.
 Box in order to secure a spot in camp.

 During the day while my child is at camp, how can I reach camp staff?

 We highly recommend emailing the Camp Director with any questions or concerns prior to the camp day.
 If you need to contact our staff during camp hours, please call (207) 331-3202 extension 0.
 The Camp Director will have access to this number during the camp day.

 The Camp Director plays an active role with groups during the camp day, please leave a message if they do not answer right away and they will be sure to return your call as soon as they are able.

 Can my child arrive late/ get picked up early from camp?

 Please contact the Camp Director to talk about these specifics.
 We will often make a special effort to accommodate parents’ needs.
 If you know in advance your child will need to leave early on a certain day of camp for a appointment, we can work with you to find a time when we know we’ll be at the Ecology Center so that pickup will be easy and quick.
 If families show up without notice and expect to find their child right away, chances are groups will be off hiking in the woods and it will take some time to track us down.

 Please realize that the morning arrival time and the end-of-day time are some of the most important times of day for coming together as a group.
 This is when we have our “Morning Circle” (when we discuss our plans for the day, play group games and name games, etc) and “Closing Circle” (when we debrief the day, share suggestions and hopes for the next day, recognize individuals who made a special contribution during the day, etc etc).
 These transition times of the day are especially important for your child to participate in so that s/he can really feel like a part of the group.